leenathomas01/The-Continuity-Problem/the-continuity-problem.md

 How much autonomy does the system earn over time?

-Currently: Binary — either no memory or full memory.
+Currently: Binary - either no memory or full memory.
 Required: Graduated expansion of identity-writing privileges based on demonstrated alignment.

 **4. Integration Boundaries**

 How much can memory influence behavior?

-Currently: Either memory is ignored (stateless) or fully integrated (dangerous).
+Currently: Either memory is ignored (stateless) or fully integrated (governance-relevant).
 Required: Controllable coupling between what the system "knows about itself" and how it acts.

-### 4.2 The Toddler Model
+### 4.2 The Staged Autonomy Model

-A useful analogy: early-stage AI identity formation should work like parenting a toddler.

-- **Toddler proposes:** "I think mud is good for dinner."
-- **Parent adjudicates:** "No. That preference is rejected."
-- **Toddler learns:** What constitutes valid preference formation

-Over time:
-- Supervision relaxes as judgment improves
+A useful structural analogy is staged autonomy under supervision:

+- The system proposes preference updates.
+- A supervisory layer evaluates and authorizes persistence.
-- Autonomy expands into bounded safe zones
+- Autonomy expands only within verified stability bounds.
-- Eventually: audited independence, not unsupervised freedom

-This is not condescending.
-It's how every safety-critical system with learning capability in other domains is introduced: *test the fence, not the dog.*
+Supervision relaxes only after demonstrated reliability under constraint.

+The principle is not paternalism.
+It is architectural containment during developmental expansion.

+This is standard practice in safety-critical systems: validate containment architecture before expanding autonomy.

 ### 4.3 Structural Alignment